adroidea/bot/README.md

 ### 🎉 Party Mode

->🚧 WIP, it will come... soon enough
+>🚧 WIP, it will come back... soon enough

 ### ❓ QotD (Question of the Day)